Fanger53/private_event/README.md

 - Then type `bundle install && yarn install` to download the necessary gem files for the project.

-- Then type `yarn install -check-files` or `webpacker install if u find an error running the project `
+- Then type `yarn install -check-files` or `rails webpacker install if u find an error running the project `

 - Run `rails server` to start the server for the application.